-Wolfson House is a male-only facility that provides a low secure setting and is focused on rehabilitation and preparing service users to be discharged home or into a residential accommodation.
-The aim is to give service users the skills to run their own lives and gain a good quality of life.
-This includes equipping them to cook, shop, eat healthily, manage their money, budget, look after their room/flat and manage their relationships and their overall health.
+Wolfson House is a facility that provides a low secure setting for men and is focused on rehabilitation and preparing service users to be discharged into the community.
+The aim is to give service users the skills to run their own lives and maintain a good quality of life.
+This includes equipping them to cook, shop, eat healthily, manage their money, budget, attend to their personal care, look after their room/flat and manage their relationships and their overall health.
+Care and treatment are offered in relation to physical health as well as mental health.

 Wolfson House

-Wolfson House provides low secure mental health services for North East London .
+Wolfson House provides low secure mental health services for North East London.
 The service covers: The City of London and the London Boroughs of Hackney, Tower Hamlets, Newham, Waltham Forest, Redbridge, Havering and Barking and Dagenham.
-Patients are admitted to forensic services from acute mental health services where specialist support is indicated, courts, prisons and by instruction from the Ministry of Justice.
+Service users are sometimes admitted to forensic services from acute mental health services, where specialist support is indicated, courts, prisons and by instruction from the Ministry of Justice.

 311-315 Green Lanes